ChristosT/dummy-guide/doc/source/dataIngestion.rst

 When a file is opened, |paraview| will create a reader instance of the type suitable for the selected file based on its extension.
-The reader will simply be another pipeline module, similar to the source we created in Chapter :ref:`chapter:Introduction`.
-From this point forward, the workflow will be the same as we discussed in Section :ref:`sec:UnderstandingVisualizationGUI` :
+The reader will simply be another pipeline module, similar to the source we created in :numref:`chapter:Introduction`.
+From this point forward, the workflow will be the same as we discussed in :numref:`sec:UnderstandingVisualizationGUI` :
 You adjust the reader properties, if needed, and hit  ``Apply`` :index:`\ <Apply>`\ .
 |paraview| will then read the data from the file and render it in the
 view.